gocd/docs.go.cd/content/faq/admin_out_of_disk_space.md

 You can disallow deletion of artifacts from a particular stage so that those artifacts are excluded during deletion.
 This option can be set in the stage editor for a pipeline.
 This option can be set for stages that are important so that artifacts for the stage are preserved.

-1. Navigate to the admin section on the GoCD dashboard.
+1. Navigate to the Admin section on the GoCD dashboard.
-2. Navigate to the pipelines section and choose a pipeline to edit
+2. Navigate to the Pipelines section and choose a pipeline to edit.
-3. Navigate to the stage settings for the stage
+3. Navigate to the Stage settings for the stage.

 ![Disable artifact cleanup](../images/artifact_disable_stage.png)